unisonweb/unison/docs/type-declarations.markdown

 _Structural + Unique:_ No.
 _Structural + Opaque:_ No.
 _Unique + Opaque:_ Sure why not.
-In fact, should opaque types always have a guid too?
+Example where you want Opaque without Unique: `SortedSet` -- the exposed methods define the semantics.
+Example where you want Unique + Opaque: `Socket`, `Handle` -- the exposed methods may necessarily dictate that the two types are not the same.

 ## Misc scenarios / questions: